gabrielkoehl/psTerminalPerfCounter/docs/en-US/Add-tpcConfigPath.md

 ## PARAMETERS

 ### -Path
-The path to add to the configuration path list.
+The absolute path to add to the configuration path list.
 Can be a local path or UNC network path.
+Must be a rooted (absolute) path.
 The path will be validated for proper format and existence.

 ```yaml